Esri/jsapi-resources/core-samples/jsapi-custom-workers/README.md

 This sample demonstrates using [`@arcgis/core`](https://www.npmjs.com/package/@arcgis/core) ES modules with custom workers.

-## Known Issues
-- It is recommended to upgrade `@rollup/plugin-terser` to `v0.4.0` or later.
-Previous versions have noticeably slower performance compared to `rollup-plugin-terser`.
-More information is available in the plugin's [CHANGELOG](https://github.com/rollup/plugins/blob/master/packages/terser/CHANGELOG.md#v040).

 ## Building workers

 The key to using custom workers is building the workers separately from your main build.
 In this demo we use Rollup to build the workers and webpack to build the main application.